Digital media, moralities and cultures

-You will be helped to ground the theories of new media and communication in everyday life by taking part in a combined class project, where the class will work together to examine the cultural uses of a specific new media form.
-Guest talks from a number of academics and practitioners will also help to complement the project.
+You will be helped to ground the theories of digital media in everyday life by undertaking your own digital media research.
+Guest talks from a number of academics and practitioners will also help to complement the course.

 Course learning outcomes

-- Describe key concepts and theories for examining new media and digital culture.
+Describe key concepts and theories for examining digital media and its cultural impacts.

-- Explain varying utopian and dystopian prognosis regarding the potentials of new media and discuss their implications.
+Explain varying utopian and dystopian prognosis regarding the potentials of digital media and discuss their implications.

-- Apply different theoretical perspectives to analyse the impact of new media in different spheres of everyday life and society.
+Apply different theoretical perspectives to analyse the moral implications of digital media in different spheres of everyday life and society.

-- Critically assess the utility of theoretical concepts for understanding the impact of new media in areas such as government, law enforcement, industry and civil society.
+Critically assess the utility of theoretical concepts for understanding the moral and ethical implications of digital media in areas such as government, law enforcement, industry and society.

 Livingstone, S. & Sefton-Green, J. (2016) The Class: Living and Learning in the Digital Age.
 New York: New York University Press